datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

 ```

-Or to color each species in the plot differently:
+Or to color each species in the plot differently.